mikaelbr/mversion/README.md

 mversion minor -m "Kicked version to %s"
 ```

-Would leed to the commit message being `Kicked version to %s`,
+Would lead to the commit message being `Kicked version to %s`,
 and tag name to be `v%s-src`.

 ## Hooks